aimeos/map/README.md

 * @param mixed `$value` Item to add at the beginning
 * @param int&#124;string&#124;null `$key` Key for the item or NULL to reindex all numerical keys
 * @param self&#60;int&#124;string,mixed&#62; Same map for fluid interface

+The keys of the elements are only preserved in the new map if no key is passed.

 **Examples:**